netarchivesuite/solrwayback/README.md

 ### 5) CREATING YOUR OWN WARCS - HARVESTING WITH WGET
 How to do your own web harvest websites (macOS/Linux only):

 * Using the wget command is an easy way to harvest web sites and create WARC files.
 The WARC files can then be indexed into SolrWayback.
 * Create a new folder, since there will be several files written in this folder.
 Navigate to that folder in a prompt.
 * Create a text file call `url_list.txt` with one URL per line in that folder.
-* Type the following in a prompt:
+* Type the following in a prompt:\
-`wget  --span-hosts  --level=0 --recursive --warc-cdx   --page-requisites --warc-file=warcfilename --warc-max-size=1G -i url_list.txt`
+  `wget --span-hosts --warc-cdx --page-requisites --warc-file=warcfilename --warc-max-size=1G -i url_list.txt`

-The script will harvest all pages in the `url_list.txt` file with all resources required for that page (images, CSS, etc.) and be written to a WARC file(s) called `warcfilename.warc`
+The script will harvest all pages in the `url_list.txt` file with all resources required for that page (images, CSS, etc.) and be written to a WARC file(s) called `warcfilename.warc`.
-Change `--level=0` to `--level=1` for following links.
+The optional `--span-hosts` parameter will also harvest resources outside the domain of the page and can be removed

+* To perform a multi-level harvest:\
+  `wget --span-hosts --level=1 --recursive --warc-cdx --page-requisites --warc-file=warcfilename --warc-max-size=1G -i url_list.txt`\
+  where `level=1` means "starting URLs and the first level of URLs linked from the starting URLs".
   This will substantially increase the size of the WARC file(s).
-The optional  --span-hosts parameter will also harvest resources outside the domain of the page and can be removed